 VIRTUAL EVENING EVENT : INTRODUCTION TO THE FLOATING WETLAND

 On September 24th, 2020, members of the community joined us for an informative virtual event!
 Watch the full event recording to hear from CRC Executive Director Laura Jasinski and Northeastern Ph.D.
-Candidate Max Rome on what the Floating Wetland is all about.
+Candidate Max Rome.

 Learn more about the ecological concepts behind the floating wetland and the hypothesis that the research team will study through our video series.
 If you have two minutes, start with the “Introduction,” which gives a broad overview of everything.
 Then take a deeper dive by watching the 3-part series; each video is just a few minutes long.